-Fast forward five years.
+Fast forward many years.
 I’ve learned a lot.
 Below are some of the resources I used to help improve my craft.
 In addition to books and blogs, I connected with other authors.
 Authors who were brutally honest in just how much I had to learn.
 I also work with fantastic editors.
 Because no matter how well you write, you can’t see your errors in the forest of your own words.

 NaNoWriMo – This is the National Novel Writing Month non-profit that encourages people to write 50,000 words in November.
 The great thing about participating, besides getting a lot of writing done is that there are municipal groups.
 People are participating near you and meeting up at coffee shops and libraries to write.
 These were the first fellow writers I connected with.

 I receive no benefit from recommending these books.
 I’m grateful to the authors for sharing their expertise with others.
 I’m not including links so you can purchase from your preferred vendor if you choose.

 Story Genius by Lisa Cron

 Screenwriting Tricks for Authors by Alexandra Sokoloff

 Naughty Words for Nice Writers by Cara Bristol

 I also enjoy bite-sized learning and follow a couple of blogs.